sarahcheatham/arraynge-app/README.md

 Arraynge is an application made specifically for Kindergarten through 8th grade teachers who use the NWEA MAP test to assess their students.

-My application allows teachers to sort students based on their test scores and then group the students based on their skill level.
+I built this applications to simplify how teachers, such as myself create leveled groups based on student’s test scores throughout the year without the need to physically write out their list using pen and paper.

 ### Build Tools
-A full stack web application built using React for the front-end, Node.js and Express for the back-end, and MongoDB for the database.
+A full stack web application built using React.js and Redux for the front-end, Node.js, Express.js, Mongoose.js and a MongoDB database for the back-end,  and jwt/bcrypt for authentication.

 ### Demo My App
 [https://arraynge.herokuapp.com/](https://arraynge.herokuapp.com/)